mongodb/docs/source/reference/mongod.rst

    information.
 This option is only useful for the connection between replica set members.
 See the ":doc:`/core/replication`" documentation for more information.

-TODO insert link to replication documentation when it exists.

 .. option:: --nounixsocket